zhengxiexie/scripts/warp/rule/office.md

 ## 2. Pager Behavior (gh & git)
 Use `gh config set pager cat`,  this avoids paginated output, ensuring compatibility with scriptable workflows.
+After the job is done, revert it.

 ## 3. GitHub & Pull Requests
 When push to remote branch, always push PR branches to `zx`, NOT `origin`.